DominiqueElisabeth/Everyleaf_App/README.md

 | Status         | String        |
 | Deadline       | Date          |

-# How to deploy on heroku
+# How to deploy on Heroku

 - Creation of the app on heroku